ix-ax/axsharp/docfx/articles/blazor/RENDERABLECONTENT.md

 ```
 ### **Custom components libraries**

-Ix.Presentation.Controls framework provides possibility to create a custom library of components with corresponding views.
+AXSharp.Presentation.Controls framework provides possibility to create a custom library of components with corresponding views.
 When library is referenced from your Blazor project, the framework will automatically load its views, which then can be auto-generated with the RenderableContentControl component.

 For more information about custom libraries and how to create them, look into **[LIBRARIES](LIBRARIES.md)** file.